On this page:

 Exclusion from a Course

 A student who neglects any course may, after a written warning by the instructor, be excluded from the course and receive a failing grade.
-A notation of EXLD (excluded) on the transcript indicates that the student was not permitted to continue in the course and received no credit.
+A notation of EXLD (excluded) on the transcript indicates that the student was not permitted to continue in the course and that they received no credit.
 Students may not withdraw from a course that they have been excluded from.
 Students excluded from a course are denied the right to further course evaluation, including final and make-up examinations.

 Students are expected to record honestly and accurately the results of all their research.
 Falsification of research results includes misrepresentations, distortions, or serious omissions in data or reports on research and is considered a serious violation of academic honesty.
-Plagiarism or falsification of research results will ordinarily result in the requirement to withdraw from GSAS.
+Plagiarism or falsification of research results will ordinarily result in the requirement to withdraw from Harvard Griffin GSAS.

 The University is deeply concerned with the integrity of science by students and faculty and with sound and safe research practices.
 Student and faculty researchers are, individually and collectively, expected to safeguard and maintain the University’s policies and practices with respect to scientific misconduct.
-Where required and appropriate, the University must inform sponsoring agencies of serious transgressions of their policies and of any investigations related to sponsored research; sponsors may take action independent of the University.
+Where required and appropriate, the University must inform sponsoring agencies of serious transgressions of their policies and of any investigations related to sponsored research; sponsors may take action independently of the University.